cpruvost/continstupgrade/README.md

 - You can do canary release as you want.
 Ok May be you will have more CI instead of 2 (just to get the % of V2 that you want) but only for 1h for ex (time to check that everything is Ok).
 - Natively you have a HA architecture (cause several CI and LB is HA)
 - You can improve the terraform script using 2 variables application_version and application_version_bis and use these variable for the name of the CI so you will know immediately the version deployed just looking at the name of the CI.
 - You can have Disaster Recovery.
-You can buy a domain name somewhere (ex : godaddy) and use the Oracle OCI DNS in order to not use directly the Ip Adress of the LB in region 1.
+You can buy a domain name somewhere (ex : godaddy) and use the Oracle OCI DNS in order to not use directly the Ip Adress of the LB in region 1 (or API Gateway in front of the LB if you use it).
 In this case you will be able to switch from region 1 to region 2 in about 10 minutes.
-You use terraform to create the architecture on the region 2 (5 min) and you update the ip Address of the LB in the Oracle OCI DNS (5 min to see the update calling the url.
+You use terraform to create the architecture on the region 2 (5 min) and you update the ip Address of the LB (or of the API Gateway in front of the LB if you use it) in the Oracle OCI DNS (5 min to see the update calling the url.
 This last time is not a guaranty, it depends on several parameters but in general it is possible in 5 minutes).